donomii/throff/README.md

 #### IF [ condition ] [ true ] [ false ]

-The **condition** value must be TRUE or FALSE, which are values returned by LESSTHAN, NOT, etc.  See the CONDITIONALS section for more
+The **condition** value must be TRUE or FALSE.
+TRUE and FALSE are values returned by EQUAL, LESSTHAN, NOT, etc.  See the CONDITIONALS section for more

 ##### Example

 	IF [ LESSTHAN X 0 ]
-		[ EMIT [ X is less than 0 ] ]
+		[ PRiNTLN [ X is less than 0 ] ]
-		[ EMIT [ X is greater than or equal to 0 ] ]
+		[ PRINTLN [ X is greater than or equal to 0 ] ]

-or rewriting in more Throffy style:
+but because IF is an expression, we can write

-	EMIT   IF  LESSTHAN X 0
+	PRINTLN   IF [ LESSTHAN X 0 ]
 				  [ X is less than 0 ]
 				  [ X is greater than or equal to 0 ]

-all flow control is based on IF, such as

 #### WHEN [ condition ] [ true ]

 Just like IF, but only has a true branch

+	WHEN TRUE [ PRINTLN [ hello world ] ]

 ### Conditionals & logic operations